 - The Department of State is a large agency; the primary immigration components are related to US passports, US Embassies, and US consulates.
 After one naturalizes or becomes an American citizen, they are not provided with a US passport immediately.
 The US passport must be applied for through the US Department of State.
 For individuals whom have petitioned for individuals abroad ( whether it is family members, employees, or individuals seeking investor visas themselves like the E-2), they must complete Department of State forms and attend an interview at a local US consulate to obtain their visa.
 Attorney Mubarak has successfully handled dozens of cases that have required consular process.

 The Arabic immigration attorney at Mubarak Law has substantial experience in an array of immigration law cases, including, but not limited to:

 Also, in an effort to help our immigration clients in Jacksonville obtain as much information needed as possible, we compiled a list of the FAQs about US immigration law.
 Please feel free to visit our faqs page, browse through them and navigate to other pages of our site where more information is available.

 Contact Our Experienced Arabic Immigration Attorney

 If you live in the Jacksonville area and have any immigration needs, or would like to learn more about our highly experienced immigration law firm and how we can help you, please call us at (407) 502-3000 or fill out our online form and we will get back to you shortly.
-We have a 24-hour emergency service and offer a free initial phone consultation.
-Your privacy is very important to us and we will keep your information confidential.
+We have a 24-hour emergency service and we will keep your information confidential.